Dirtywave/M8Docs/docs/M8HeadlessSetup.md

 # Updating Content on microSD Card
 To add or remove files from the microSD card, do the following:
-1. Close the M8 TouchDesigner app.
+1. Close the M8 Display client you are using.
 1. Unplug the Teensy device from your computer.
 1. Remove the microSD card.
 1. If you want to modify the files on the microSD card, plug it in to your computer, and update your files.
 1. Reinsert the microSD card into the Teensy device.
 The microSD card slot is not spring-loaded, so make sure it's inserted **all the way**.
 1. Reconnect the Teensy device to your computer.
-1. Reopen the M8 TouchDesigner app.
+1. Reopen the M8 Display client you are using app.
-1. Select the appropriate Serial Port in the M8 TouchDesigner app, if necessary.
+1. When using the M8 TouchDesigner, select the appropriate Serial Port, if necessary.

 # Troubleshooting
 ## Problem: TyUploader says "IHEX parse error" when trying to install the M8 Firmware